fermano/spring-batch-remote-chunking/README.md

             />
 ```

-Now "masterJMSRequests" is a Direct Channel, remember?
-With previous configurations, this channel has **two subscribers**, one which sends ChunkRequests to slaves(**outbound-channel-adapter**) and one which sends ChunkRequests for processing at master (**service-activator**) Now comes part which isn't documented very well, again. **These two subscribers receives ChunkRequests in round-robin manner by default, yes, MASTER AND SLAVES receives ChunkRequests in circular manner!** In case of service-activator, processing takes place at master node, chunk is processed as your local version of your step defines...Do you get the idea now?
+Well, "masterJMSRequests" is a Direct Channel, remember?
+With previous configurations, this channel has **two subscribers**, one which sends ChunkRequests to slaves(**outbound-channel-adapter**) and one which sends ChunkRequests for processing at master (**service-activator**) Now comes part which isn't documented very well, again. **These two subscribers receives ChunkRequests in round-robin manner by default, yes, MASTER AND SLAVES receives ChunkRequests on circular basis!** In case of service-activator, processing takes place at master node, chunk is processed as your local version of your step defines...Do you get the idea now?
 Processing at slaves you define by entering the flow after consuming ChunkRequest from queue at slaves via ChunkProcessorChunkHandler, see **srvActivator** bean.
 You still don't get it?
 See the following example:

 We've got for example Spring batch Step1, with **local definition**